-Policy PSF 5.1 Equitable Facilities.
+- Policy PSF 5.1 Equitable Facilities.
 Ensure that all San Mateo residents and employees have access to well-maintained facilities that meet community service needs.
-Encourage the development of facilities and services for vulnerable communities, such as children, low-income house-holds, and seniors, in a variety of settings.

-Policy PSF 5.2 Joint Use.
-Encourage joint use and public-private partnerships where feasible.

-- Policy PSF 5.3 City Hall.
-Consider upgrading or expanding City Hall to ensure sufficient space is available and consider establishment of a downtown facility or civic campus to support City staffing and service needs through the year 2040 and beyond. - Policy PSF 5.4 Library Resources and Services.
+Encourage the development of facilities and services for vulnerable communities, such as children, low-income households, and seniors, in a variety of settings. - Policy PSF 5.2 Joint Use.
+Encourage joint use and public-private partnerships where feasible. - Policy PSF 5.3 City Hall.
+Consider upgrading or expanding City Hall to ensure sufficient space is available and consider establishment of a Downtown facility or civic campus to support City staffing and service needs through the year 2040 and beyond. - Policy PSF 5.4 Library Resources and Services.
 Continue to maintain a comprehensive collection of resources and services to help the community discover, enjoy, connect, and learn in an ever-changing world.
 Continue to offer quality library services and programs to a diverse community promoting literacy and lifelong learning.
-Maintain a materials budget, staffing, and service hours for the City's library system that are adequate to meet the community needs and meet the continuing changes in information technology. - Policy PSF 5.5 Library Facilities.
+Maintain a materials budget, staffing, and service hours for the City's library system that are adequate to meet the community needs and meet the continuing changes in information technology.

+- Policy PSF 5.5 Library Facilities.
 Maintain capital investment for essential repairs and space-enhancements to meet current and future needs of library patrons and community organizations. - Policy PSF 5.6 Cultural and Entertainment Facilities.
-Encourage the establishment of cultural and entertainment facilities in the downtown core and allow these types of uses to fulfill retail frontage requirements. - Policy PSF 5.7 Incentives for Public Facilities.
-Provide incentives to developers to encourage space for public facilities in new development. - Policy PSF 5.8 Martin Luther King Jr. Community Center.
-Improve and maintain the Martin Luther King Jr. Community Center as an important neighborhood-serving community and recreational facility in the North Central Equity Priority Community. - Policy PSF 5.9 Corporation Yard.
-Maintain corporation yard facilities with functions such as vehicle repair facilities, equipment and material storage, and administrative office space to support City operational needs. - Policy PSF 5.10 San Mateo County Events Center.
-Promote the physical and aesthetic improvement of the San Mateo County Events Center. - Policy PSF 5.11 Inclusive Outreach.
+Encourage the establishment of cultural and entertainment facilities in the Downtown core and allow these types of uses to fulfill retail frontage requirements. - Policy PSF 5.7 Incentives for Public Facilities.
+Provide incentives to developers for projects that include needed space for public facilities in new development.

+- Policy PSF 5.8 Martin Luther King Jr. Community Center.
+Improve and maintain the Martin Luther King Jr. Community Center as an important neighborhood-serving community and recreational facility in the North Central Equity Priority Community. - Policy PSF 5.9 San Mateo Senior Center.
+Maintain and, as feasible, improve the Senior Center as an important facility that serves as an age friendly community space and provides programming, activities, and services for older adults. - Policy PSF 5.10 Corporation Yard.
+Maintain corporation yard facilities with functions such as vehicle repair facilities, equipment and material storage, and administrative office space to support City operational needs. - Policy PSF 5.11 San Mateo County Events Center.
+Promote the physical and aesthetic improvement of the San Mateo County Events Center. - Policy PSF 5.12 City Property Acquisition.
+Seek opportunities to purchase or acquire property to meet current or future needs for the expansion of specific City services and facilities or if there is a demonstrated public need. - Policy PSF 5.13 Inclusive Outreach.
 Notify the community of potential public services and facilities improvements in their neighborhood.
-Use outreach and engagement methods that encourage broad representation and are culturally sensitive, particularly for equity priority communities.
+Use outreach and engagement methods that encourage broad representation and are culturally sensitive, particularly for equity priority communities. - Policy PSF 5.14 Public Facilities Funding.
+Maintain adequate, sustained, and dedicated revenue sources to support maintenance and investment of the City's public facilities.

+- Action PSF 5.15 Progress Tracking.
+Develop and maintain communication tools, such as a dashboard or heat map, to communicate information and updates related to capital improvements and other facility and infrastructure projects to promote community awareness. - Action PSF 5.16 Restroom Facilities.
+Explore the feasibility of installing additional restrooms at City parks and public facilities.